 Co-located: If your systems are sitting far away from each other in the data center, or in different data centers, the network latencies are going to be much higher than if they are co-located in the same switch.

 Local Flash on the database: A single locally attached NVMe will achieve more than 100k IOPS where a remote SAN may only achieve 2k IOPS.
 In cloud environments, be particularly aware of the random read/write IOPS capabilities on your database modes.

-To perform real time entity resolution you must read from the database more than you write to it.
-Flash is much faster than traditional spinning disks and have become so affordable they are becoming standard equipment.
+To perform real-time entity resolution you must read from the database more than you write to it.
+Flash storage is much faster than traditional spinning disks and has become so affordable they are becoming standard equipment.
 You can still use spinning disks, but it may take 10x longer to load your data.

 The performance expectations above are based upon typical person or company data sets such as master customer lists, prospect lists, employee lists, watch lists, national registries, etc.

 You can run into data sets that have extra-large records or highly related data – meaning everybody is related to everybody else.
 The nice thing is that you can increase performance by adding more cores and RAM at 6GB per core.
 If you want to think about sizing per thread, you will need 1.5GB RAM per thread with a minimum of 6GB per node.

 If you run into slow data sets, please feel free to contact us as this often means the data was mis-mapped or could be mapped differently to achieve your performance needs.
 We are constantly improving our way to guide you to the proper mapping as well as automatically tolerate ineffective mapping or data.